 - Operating A Motor Vehicle While Intoxicated (OMVI)

 - Operating a Vehicle Under the Influence of Alcohol or Drugs (OVI)

 - Drink Driving

 Regardless of how many previous offenses you have, it is imperative that you fight your charges with a skilled criminal defense lawyer’s assistance.
 At Schiro Criminal Defense, we know how to weaken a prosecutor’s case against you.
 For instance, there could have been an error in the field sobriety test, or the officer may have pulled you over illegally.
-Whatever your situation, we can investigate to find the right tactic to use in defending against your charges.
+Whatever your situation, our Milwaukee OWI attorney can investigate to find the right tactic to use in defending against your charges.